sunflowerdojo/sunflowerdojo.github.io/_posts/2015-03-19-change-console-tty-resolution-on-debian-wheezy.md

 <pre>sudo nano /etc/default/console-setup</pre>

-In the field titled &#8220;VIDEOMODE&#8221;, add the code of the video mode you&#8217;d like.
+In the field titled "VIDEOMODE", add the code of the video mode you'd like.
 I put:

 <pre>VIDEOMODE=0x031b</pre>